Accelerating Black Holes and Spinning Spindles: Discussion

 \subsection{Acknowledgments}

 This work was supported in part by STFC grants ST/P000762/1, ST/T000791/1 and ST/T000864/1.
-JPG is supported as a KIAS Scholar and as a Visiting Fellow at the Perimeter Institute.
+JPG is supported as a Korea Institute for Advanced Study (KIAS) Scholar and as a Visiting Fellow at the Perimeter Institute for Theoretical Physics.